-The first 40 days after giving birth can welcome an abundance of precious moments and ups and downs, as you figure out new routines as well as a crucial period of rest and recovery.
+The first 40 days after giving birth include precious moments, as well as ups and downs as you figure out new routines.
+It’s also a crucial period of rest and recovery.
 The last thing any new parent wants to do is figure out what’s for dinner.

-At Expectful, we’re all about calling on our village of experts, friends, and family members to help expectant mamas prepare for the postpartum period as much as possible.
-Why?
-Because once your baby (or babies!) come, you’ll likely be forced into survival mode for a while!
+We’re all about calling on our village of experts, friends, and family members to help expectant parents prepare for the postpartum period as much as possible.

-Perhaps investing in a postpartum doula to make you warm meals isn’t in your budget or comfort zone.
-That’s okay, that’s what a meal train is for.
 Meal trains are a great way to lean on your village for support.
-We’re talkin’ family, mom friends, and whoever else wants to help support you during your time of transition from pregnant to mom of a newborn.
+We’re talking family, mom friends, and whoever else wants to help support you during your time of transition from expecting to parent of a newborn.
 They coordinate the delivery of meals, right to your door.

 A meal train allows you to: